Trailing stop order

-A trailing stop order can limit your losses a position, just like a normal stop order.
+A trailing stop order can limit your losses in a position, just like a normal stop order.
 However, unlike a normal stop order, the trailing stop level will follow the position if it becomes increasingly profitable.
-You would therefore place the trailing stop below the market price on long positions and above the market price for short positions.
+You would therefore place the trailing stop below the market price on long positions, and above the market price for short positions.

 How to use a trailing stop